Viper Energy Partners (NASDAQ:VNOM) Trading 6% Higher

 Viper Energy Partners LP (NASDAQ:VNOM) shares traded up 6% on Thursday .
 The stock traded as high as $13.95 and last traded at $13.84.
 708,587 shares traded hands during mid-day trading, a decline of 29% from the average session volume of 1,005,022 shares.
 The stock had previously closed at $13.06.

 Several equities research analysts have recently weighed in on the stock.
-KeyCorp upped their price target on shares of Viper Energy Partners from $13.00 to $14.00 and gave the stock an “overweight” rating in a research report on Wednesday, December 16th.
+Siebert Williams Shank reaffirmed a “hold” rating on shares of Viper Energy Partners in a research report on Friday, December 18th.
 Scotiabank boosted their price objective on shares of Viper Energy Partners from $12.00 to $13.00 and gave the stock a “sector outperform” rating in a research note on Wednesday, October 14th.
-ValuEngine upgraded shares of Viper Energy Partners from a “hold” rating to a “buy” rating in a research note on Saturday, December 5th.
 Piper Sandler reduced their price objective on shares of Viper Energy Partners from $12.00 to $10.00 and set a “neutral” rating for the company in a research note on Friday, September 18th.
-Finally, Siebert Williams Shank reiterated a “hold” rating on shares of Viper Energy Partners in a research note on Friday, December 18th.
+Truist upgraded shares of Viper Energy Partners from a “hold” rating to a “buy” rating and set a $16.00 price objective for the company in a research note on Friday, December 4th.
+Finally, Raymond James reduced their price objective on shares of Viper Energy Partners from $13.00 to $12.00 and set an “outperform” rating for the company in a research note on Wednesday, October 21st.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and fourteen have given a buy rating to the company.
 The stock currently has a consensus rating of “Buy” and an average price target of $14.40.

 The company has a debt-to-equity ratio of 0.32, a quick ratio of 0.93 and a current ratio of 0.93.
 The firm has a market cap of $2.19 billion, a price-to-earnings ratio of -6.12 and a beta of 2.31.
 The stock’s 50 day simple moving average is $11.87 and its 200-day simple moving average is $9.84.